Tricky Interview Questions26 Aug, 20137 minutes

 Jeff Haden talks about his four favorite behavioral interview questions.

-The purpose of these types of questions are to identify whether a candidate takes responsibility for their actions, problem solve under pressure and how to prioritise effectively.
+The purpose of these types of questions is to identify whether a candidate takes responsibility for their actions, problem solve under pressure, and how to prioritize effectively.

 1. “Tell me about the last time a customer or coworker got mad at you.”

 Intent: Evaluate the candidate’s interpersonal skills and ability to deal with conflict.

 Red flag: The interviewee pushes all the blame — and responsibility for rectifying the situation — on the other person.

 Good: The interviewee focuses on how they addressed and fixed the problem, not on who was to blame.

 Great: The interviewee admits they caused the other person to be upset, took responsibility, and worked to make a bad situation better.
 That’s the trifecta of answers: You are willing to admit when you are wrong, you take responsibility for fixing your mistakes, and you learn from experience.
 (Remember, every mistake is just training in disguise as long as the same mistake isn’t repeated over and over again, of course.)

 2. “Tell me about the toughest decision you had to make in the last six months.”